RossBaumgartner/TreasureQuest/README.md

 If you'd like to play the game, you can find the JAR file in the "\release" folder.

 Notice: On macOS or OS X, use arrow keys to move.
-Also notice: There are no folders because my teammates wanted all data in the home directory (what?????).
+Also notice: There are no folders because we were naive at the time of how many files the game would contain.

 Screenshots: http://imgur.com/a/uutZb